qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People like to wrongly apply a theory to real world, because applying the theory can give results.
 Example: assuming that an unknown distribution is gaussian even when it's not.

 **Zeigarnik effect**: People focus on uncompleted things more than completed things.
 When some desire is not fulfilled (gambling not winning, PvP game not winning, browsing social media not seeing wanted content, etc.), the desire becomes more significant.
+This effect can cause one not wanting to sleep.

 Need for closure is also related to **curiosity**.